PNeizhmak/me/index.md

 - To work around artefact
 - To drive forward technical initiatives and projects
 - To follow clear agenda, short and structured meetings
-- To foster all types of reports
+- To foster all types of metrics and data reports
 - To talk with different interfaces (diversity)
 - To challenge and sharp existing tools and procesess